 Empathy Walk

-The weekend is a great time to go on an Empathy Wal and consider your community in a new light.
+The weekend is a great time to go on an Empathy Walk and consider your community in a new light.
 Then use your reflections to make an Empathy Resolution to make a positive difference.
 Click here to download an Empathy Resolution poster template, or design your own.

 More empathy-boosting resources